 1. A run or a one-hour yoga

 2. A hot shower listening to my meditation music

 4. Having breakfast on the balcony while looking at the kites gliding in the sky

 5. Bringing back the ginger chai to my desk as I dive into work and writing.

-Even on a bad day, my trigger puts me in a known, peaceful mindset with which I can handle the distractions of the day.
-When I am done with the trigger routine, I feel that I have already accomplished so much.
-Then the rest of the day follow the same successful pattern.
+Even on a bad day, my trigger puts me in a familiar, peaceful mindset with which I can handle the distractions of the day.
+When I have completed my trigger routine, I feel that I have already accomplished so much.
+Then the rest of the day follows the same successful pattern.

 Trigger routine would be different for all of us.
 You could build it slowly by adding one activity after another.
-If you start falling short of time, omit some of the activities or reduce the time that you spend on an activity.
+If you start falling short of time, omit some of the steps or reduce the time that you spend on one of the activities.

 Trigger routines could trigger your best performances.
 If you don’t have one, set a trigger routine for yourself.

 Mentally and Physically Healthy Routine Activities that make life better.

 To be successful, you need to integrate healthy patterns in your daily life.
 These healthy patterns not just help you live better, but they also help you pull out of an appalling situation rather than letting you give up.